 Samoza OS turns any physical environment into a programmable substrate.
 Here's how that changes industries.

 A coffee shop, a clinic, a co-working space — each is a small physical world with zones, flows, and rules.
-Samoza gives small businesses an agentic spatial OS: an AI that understands your floor plan, manages queues, adjusts lighting zones, governs delivery robot access, and reconfigures the space for events — all from a single programmable model of your place.
+Samoza gives small businesses an agentic spatial OS: an AI that understands your floor plan, manages queues, adjusts lighting, governs delivery robot access.

 What if the game world and the physical world shared the same operating system?
-Samoza turns real rooms, parks, and arenas into programmable game boards.
-Spatial games with real physics: capture-the-zone, territory defense, AR treasure hunts — where the rules, boundaries, and power-ups are programmable regions that respond to how you actually move through space.
+Samoza turns real rooms, parks, and arenas into programmable game boards — capture-the-zone, territory defense, AR treasure hunts where rules and boundaries are programmable regions.

-A refinery is millions of square feet of hazard zones, exclusion perimeters, and access tiers that change with every maintenance window and incident.
-Samoza replaces static safety maps with programmable spatial governance: hazard zones expand and contract in real time, worker clearance is enforced per-zone, and agentic AI monitors spatial anomalies across the entire site model.
+A refinery is millions of square feet of hazard zones, exclusion perimeters, and access tiers that change with every maintenance window.
+Samoza replaces static safety maps with programmable spatial governance: hazard zones expand and contract in real time, worker clearance is enforced per-zone.

 Construction sites are the most dynamic physical spaces on Earth — zones change daily, heavy equipment shares space with workers, and safety perimeters are drawn in dirt.
-Samoza gives the site a living spatial model: crane exclusion zones follow the boom in real time, delivery staging areas activate on schedule, and every worker's spatial authority is programmatically enforced.
+Samoza gives the site a living spatial model: crane exclusion zones follow the boom in real time.

 An ER surge, an infection outbreak, a VIP visit — each demands the hospital to instantly reorganize its spaces.
-Samoza turns hallways, wards, and ORs into programmable regions: isolation zones deploy through software, robot delivery corridors adapt to real-time foot traffic, and wayfinding reconfigures when a wing goes into lockdown.
-The building's behavior changes; its walls don't have to.
+Samoza turns hallways, wards, and ORs into programmable regions: isolation zones deploy through software, robot delivery corridors adapt to real-time foot traffic.

-An airport tarmac is a high-stakes spatial coordination problem: aircraft, tugs, fuel trucks, baggage carts, and ground crew all contest the same stretches of pavement on tight schedules.
-Samoza governs the apron as a programmable spatial model — stand assignments, push-back corridors, and de-icing zones reconfigure per flight schedule, with agentic AI arbitrating right-of-way in real time.
+An airport tarmac is a high-stakes spatial coordination problem: aircraft, tugs, fuel trucks, baggage carts, and ground crew all contest the same stretches of pavement.
+Samoza governs the apron as a programmable spatial model.

 A thousand-acre farm is a spatial operating system waiting to happen.
 Samoza maps fields at fine resolution: irrigation zones, pesticide exclusion perimeters, and harvest corridors become programmable regions.
-Autonomous tractors, drones, and ground sensors all participate in a single spatial model — the field becomes a governed digital entity that adapts to weather, soil data, and crop stage by the hour.
+Drones and ground sensors all participate in a single spatial model.

-When disaster strikes, responders arrive to a space with no shared model — no common map of who controls what, where it's safe, what's been searched.
-Samoza deploys a spatial OS over the crisis zone in minutes: search grids become governed regions, exclusion perimeters enforce themselves, drone surveillance feeds into the shared spatial model, and every responder's authority is scoped to their assigned zones.
+When disaster strikes, responders arrive to a space with no shared model.
+Samoza deploys a spatial OS over the crisis zone in minutes: search grids become governed regions, exclusion perimeters enforce themselves, and every responder's authority is scoped to their assigned zones.

 Samoza Research is a deep-tech startup pioneering spatial operating systems — the foundational software layer that gives physical space a computational identity.